chicken-transfer4/dwm-catppuccin-config/README.md

 change user in slock/config.def.h to your username

-you need the packages "xorg-server xorg-xinit linux-api-headers gcc make pkgconf feh picom libxft libxinerama terminus-font" to install (using pacman, not sure about other package managers)
+you need the packages " feh xorg-server xorg-xinit linux-api-headers gcc make pkgconf feh picom libxft libxinerama terminus-font " to install (using pacman, not sure about other package managers)

 install dwm, st, slstatus, dmenu and slock by running  "sudo make clean install"